+health of Rhode Island.

-People of color in Rhode Island are therefore suffering disproportionately from high unemployment rates and poverty.
-Aggressive place-based urban re-investment policies are needed to help reverse these trends, not only for the economic well-being of these communities, but for the overall economic health of Rhode Island.
+poverty.
+Aggressive place-based urban re-investment policies are trends, not only for the economic well-being of these communities, unemployment rates and poverty neighborhoods (those these populations.
+As is observed of people of color in urban areas exacerbates many of of color.